 If you want to experience the beauty of winter while your best friend wags and bounds by your side, cross-country skiing (also called Nordic skiing) might be the “pawfect” sport for you.
-From the Rocky Mountains to the Catskills, we’ve gathered nine of the best dog-friendly cross-country skiing destinations in North America.
+From the Rocky Mountains to the Catskills, we’ve gathered seven of the best dog-friendly cross-country skiing destinations in North America.
 These Nordic ski trails offer epic views that will entice both novice and advanced skiers.
 So pack Fido's winter coat and get ready for a snowy adventure with your cold-loving canine!

 Posted by Jessica Roberts